 So be aware that you may require a stronger method of treatment for your migraine episodes.

 No matter what you eventually decide upon to try for your migraine treatment, always discuss it with your doctor first.

-Migraine – as you know - is a difficult neurological medical condition and the supplements, herbs, alternative treatments and medications you choose to use should not be taken without checking for contraindications or drug interactions.
+This is a complex neurological medical condition and the supplements for migraines, herbs, alternative treatments, and medications you choose to use should not be taken without checking for contraindications or drug interactions.